-By Corinne Saunders on September 13, 2011Recent aerial spraying aimed at knocking down an exploding mosquito population after Hurricane Irene “helped for a few days,” Dare County Vector Control Supervisor Carl Walker says.
+By Outer Banks Voice on September 13, 2011Recent aerial spraying aimed at knocking down an exploding mosquito population after Hurricane Irene “helped for a few days,” Dare County Vector Control Supervisor Carl Walker says.

 But the problem is back again.

 “We had another hatch come out in the last day or two,” he said Monday.

 In response to the newest generation of mosquitoes, the county will send out trucks to spray nightly.
 Depending on the weather, the vehicles will spray five to seven nights a week, starting between 7 and 7:30 p.m., he said.